mrharel/query-ui/README.md

 Looking at the DOM structure, one might use the class `g` to query search results in the page, but that will provide additional elements which are not search results as we want.

+notes to self: check in Warren dashboard how i can select one of the total revenue cubes...